Hijack the Seas: Tsunami

 This didn’t look like the Vegas buffet they’d probably been hoping for.

 “No.” He sounded certain.
-“The demon lords have had time to plan, and they would not leave their worlds entirely undefended.
+“It would be suicide for the lesser gods.
+The demon lords have had time to plan, and they would not leave their worlds undefended.
 Not to mention that the people of those worlds would know that they were fighting for their lives.
 There will be snares everywhere, fiendish traps, and ambushes, as there were last time.
 The demon lords first tried to fight, arraying their armies against the gods, and were decimated.
 They learned better.
 They won’t make that mistake again, but they won’t just lie down and die.
 They’ll have prepared for a fight; it’s in their nature.”

 “You almost sound proud of them,” I said before I thought.
 Because Pritkin hated his demon half.

-But no. he was Pritkin.
+But no. He was Pritkin.
 He was smart.

 His own eyes widened suddenly.

 “What are we looking for?”
-I asked, because he hadn’t answered me.
+I asked because he hadn’t answered me.

 “Witches.”